-Prior to the establishment of the town, there was a settlement in the area for a number of years and was a flourishing trading point.
+Before establishing the town, there was a settlement in the area for several years and was a flourishing trading point.
 A post office was allegedly established in this community in 1866.

 The town of Effingham was first platted by William Osborne in April 1868, who built the first 100 miles of the Central Branch Railroad.
 The original plat contained only eight blocks and was later canceled.
 The town was named in honor of Effingham H. Nichols, an early promoter of the Central Branch Union Pacific Railroad.

 One of the first merchants in the fledgling city was P. J. O’Meara, who moved his grocery trade from Atchison and built a stone building on the northeast corner of Main and Howard Streets.
 On January 20, 1868, a post office was established in the store, and P.J.’s brother, Thomas O’Meara, became the first postmaster.
 The store did a large and paying business, and P.J.’s popularity was shown by the people of Effingham in electing him their first mayor.

 Thomas F. Cook was another early resident of the town who operated the Central Hotel, Milton R. Benton, who was involved in real estate and farming, A. F. Achenbach show was one of the early liverymen, George P. Allen who was a dealer in hardware and grain; Ball & Herron, dealers in harness; Joel M. Ketch, hardware merchant; J. E. McCormick. butcher; Alonzo Spencer, grocer; James Nesbitt, lumber dealer; and Simeon Walters, contractor and carpenter.

 In February 1871, Major W. F. Downs, the land commissioner of the Central Branch Railroad, filed another plat in which one block was dedicated as a public park and the streets numbered from one to ten, with six cross streets.